deepmodeling/DeePTB/docs/advanced/interface/TBtrans.md

 # TBtrans

+Here is the instruction for an deeptb interface `tbtrans_negf`, which is convenient for users with needs to do NEGF calculation and are familiar with TBtrans.

-Here is the instruction for an deeptb interface `tbtrans_negf`.
-It enpowers deeptb the ability to generate input files for TBtrans, containing sufficient information for TBtrans to calculate transport properties.
+This interface enpowers deeptb the ability to generate input files for TBtrans, containing sufficient information for TBtrans to calculate transport properties.

 ## TBtrans info